Shift Work Sleep Disorder Question and Answers

-At Koala® Center for Sleep & TMJ Disorders, we care about your quality of sleep.
+At Koala® Center For Sleep & TMJ Disorders, we care about your quality of sleep.
 Our kind and compassionate professionals are experienced in treating shift work sleep disorders and can help you improve your quality of life.
-To provide care for as many people as possible, Koala® Center for Sleep & TMJ Disorders has convenient locations near you in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, El Paso TX, and Wausau WI.
-To find out which Koala® Center for Sleep & TMJ Disorders is closest to you, visit our Locations page!
+To provide care for as many people as possible, Koala® Center For Sleep & TMJ Disorders has convenient locations near you in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+To find out which Koala® Center For Sleep & TMJ Disorders is closest to you, visit our Locations page!
 We look forward to serving you!

 Additional Services You May Need

 ▸ TMJ Disorder